 B Sharp Arts Engagement® is a life enrichment and research program for people with dementia and their care partners who wish to attend the Fort Collins Symphony and participate in evidence-based research examining the sense of connection, mood, and cognition related to experiencing the symphony.
-We are beginning our 6th season in 2021.
+We are beginning our 7th season in 2022.
+More details to come.